Tip timing measurements using fiber optic sensors

 The campaign of tests consists in mounting optical sensors on the engine casing, in front of the blades, in order to measure their time of passage.
 The amplitude of vibration of each blade as it passes in front of the sensors can be deducted from the passage times of the blades and the speed of rotation.

-The optical measurement is carried out by a photon emission/reception principle.
-Emitting fibers are used to illuminate the blades.
-The reflection on the blades is captured by the collecting fibers placed around the emitting fibers.
-The optical signals are then analyzed using specific algorithms.
+An emitting fiber is used to illuminate the blades.
+The reflection on the blades is captured by the collecting fibers placed around the emitting fiber.
+The optical signals are then analyzed and interpreted using specific algorithms.